marcelpetrick/DevNotes/BeenThereSeenThat/20220615_QtDevCon_Day2/README.md

 * safety, save time and money

 ### what makes up CI/CD?
-* cotinuous integration: code should not be broken when it is integrated
+* continuous integration: code should not be broken when it is integrated
   * unit-tests, static checking, create current documentation
 * continuous delivery:
   * create installers, upload stuff, sign installers, ..